Space-Time Adaptive Beamforming for Satellite Communications: Harnessing Doppler as New Signaling Dimensions: Asymptotic Analysis of Satellite MU-MIMO

 \end{theorem} \begin{proof} The proof follows the same argument as that of Theorem~\ref{thm:ERsum_ULA} in Appendix~\ref{ap:D}, after replacing the spatial bin count $B$ with $BL$ and invoking Lemma~\ref{lem:zf_sumrate_stab} in place of Lemma~\ref{lem:zf_sumrate}. \end{proof}

-In addition to the increased minimum separation mentioned in Lemma~\ref{lem:lambda_min_ub_stab}, the gain of STAB admits a clean interpretation in the balls-and-bins framework.
+In addition to the softened eigenvalue decay mentioned in Lemma~\ref{lem:lambda_min_ub}, the gain of STAB admits a clean interpretation in the balls-and-bins framework.
 Since users are now distinguished by their joint spatial and Doppler signatures, the effective number of bins increases from $B$ to $BL$, which reduces the maximum load $n_{\max}$ for a given $K$.
 Since $n_{\max}$ governs the minimum eigenvalue of the Gram matrix, this directly translates into improved conditioning of the Gram matrix and a higher achievable sum rate.

 In Theorem~\ref{thm:ERsum_STAB}, the parameter $\delta = p + r - 1$ quantifies the excess user load beyond what purely spatial ZF can handle.
 When $q \ge \delta$, the temporal expansion provided by STAB grows faster than this excess, and the sum rate recovers to a non-vanishing scaling.
 Conversely, when $q < \delta$, the Doppler dimension is insufficient to compensate for spatial crowding, and the sum rate still collapses.